SamChou19815/website/packages/blog/blog/2019-08-17-the-road-to-better-engineering.md

 ---
 title: The Road to Better Engineering
-tags: [design-choices, review, thoughts]
 ---

 ### The Start

 About three years ago, a student club welcomes the largest influx of new members in its entire existence.
-It is considered as a milestone: it’s a de facto recognition that it’s becoming prominent.
+It is considered as a milestone: it's a de facto recognition that it's becoming prominent.
 By that time, its product covers over 40% of the student base and the club is the place for future software engineers to go.
 The former president of the club publicly celebrated this, and he was thinking about how the club can continue to move fast without any overhead of bureaucracy.